-For chicken noodle soup, those ingredients are chicken, broth, and noodles.
+For chicken noodle soup, those ingredients are chicken, noodles, and broth.
 If you’ve got chicken and noodles but no broth, that’s not soup, that’s pasta with protein.
 If you’ve got noodles and broth but no chicken, congratulations, you’ve made ramen with confidence.
 Tasty?
 Maybe.
 Chicken noodle soup?
 Nope.

-Lacrosse motion offense works the same way.
-The three ingredients are ball movement, player movement, and confident dodging:
+The recipe for a great motion offense in Lacrosse works the same way.
+The three ingredients are simple:

-Ball movement keeps the defense chasing its own shadow.
+Ball movement keeps the defense chasing its own tail.

-Player movement keeps everyone rotating, cutting, floating, and filling space like they actually know where they’re going, and
+Player movement keeps everyone rotating, cutting, floating, and filling space like they know what they’re doing, and

-Confident dodging is the spark that makes the whole thing dangerous.
+Confident Dodging is the spark that makes the whole thing ignite.

-Leave one ingredient out, and the whole recipe falls apart.
+Leave one ingredient out, and the whole plan falls apart.
 Pass it around without moving?
 That’s just having a catch.
 Run around without dodging?
 That’s recess with helmets.
-Dodge without moving the ball or the people?
+Dodge without moving the ball or the players?
 That’s a one-man show, and the defense loves to eat those players alive.

 A real motion offense is like soup done right: everything is in motion, everybody has a job, and if one ingredient disappears, the whole thing stops making sense.